 Within that definition are some bolded words which could use some elaboration.

-- Docker Image - all Code Climate engines are packaged as Docker Images.
+- Docker Image - all Code Climate plugins are packaged as Docker Images.
 If you're not familiar with Docker and how it works, we recommend checking out their website - there's lots of great information there.
 We use Docker because it allows us to let people use a variety of implementations for their engines and still package them in a repeatable, specification compliant way.
-Notably, when a Docker Image is created for a Code Climate Engine, we run the same image wherever we offer analysis - locally on your computer in the CLI, in our cloud on codeclimate.com, or behind the firewalls of enterprises with Code Climate Enterprise.
+Notably, when a Docker Image is created for a Code Climate Plugin, we run the same image wherever we offer analysis - locally on your computer in the CLI, in our cloud on codeclimate.com, or behind the firewalls of enterprises with Code Climate Enterprise.
 Pretty neat.

-- parses a config file - The first thing your program will do is parse a config file which is detailed in the Code Climate Spec and will contain information that is necessary to run the engine properly.
+- parses a config file - The first thing your program will do is parse a config file which is detailed in the Code Climate Spec and will contain information that is necessary to run the plugin properly.
 The configuration a user provides with their

 - formatted output - The output produced when an issue is found in a file to be analyzed is strictly controlled both in how the issues are formatted and how they are sent to STDOUT for consumption by various Code Climate services.
 Check the Spec for more information.